vratidc/vratidc.github.io/_projects/1_cinevoque.md

 </figure>

-This project started out as a narrative concept in 2017, as an extension to the research work on grammar of VR storytelling by Prof. Jayesh Pillai.
+This project started out as a storytelling concept in 2017, as an extension to the research work on grammar of VR storytelling by Prof. Jayesh Pillai.
 The project took its shape with Amarnath and Amal's summer internship project in 2018.
 The framework and the experiences built with it has been presented at multiple national and international conferences, which are listed below.

 ## Abstract